“Marisa, are you having fun writing this?”

 Then, he’ll write that emotion at the top of the page and also note the insight, lesson or action he wants people to take — the outcome they’ll get — from reading.

 Then as he writes, he consistently connects back to that emotion and the outcome at the top of the page so he knows he’s on track.
+(You just have to read his post that shook the internet)

 I happen to think Jon’s advice is genius because the truth is the emotion and the primary outcome you want people to get from your writing is worlds more important than following the rules…